wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 .. figure:: images/listening_ports.png
    :scale: 85%

-The section named ``StartTLS options`` allows the administrator to enable encrypted communications between the clients and xivo-ctid and specify the certificate and private keys to use.
+The section named ``STARTTLS options`` allows the administrator to enable encrypted communications between the clients and xivo-ctid and specify the certificate and private keys to use.